 Moreover Saafan added that in this region, corrugated metal sheets are mostly used in the ceiling.
 Therefore, he wanted to show that we can also use metal sheets on the elevations.
 “We are trying to work with what we have and use it in different ways.
 In these districts, ideas tend to spread quickly.
 Hopefully people will follow this example,” Saafan said.

-On the south elevation facing most of the sun rays, there is sandwich panel.
+On the south elevation facing most of the sun rays, there is a sandwich panel.
 The idea is to provide isolation from heat and also sound in the theater workshop area.
-The sandwich panel has in between air gap of 10 cm and bricks.
-The building also has vertical living wall.
-This mainly helps air purification, building cool down and also production for the kitchen.
+The sandwich panel has an air gap of 10 cm and bricks.
+The building also has a vertical living wall.
+This mainly helps air purification and building cool down.
 The living wall was originally made from advertising panels.
-In addition to that, we can see that there is one sided slanted roof.
-This is because there is intention to apply solar panels in the future expansion.
+In addition to that, we can see that there is a one-sided slanted roof.
+This is because there is an intention to apply solar panels in future expansion.

 Saafan also added that on the openings there are alternating elements.
 Some of them are open upwards while some are downards.
 These alternating angles help catch the outmost of sunrays throughout the day.
 In the south elevation, the opening is smaller but in winter it still allows sun rays to make the interior warmer.

 “Additionally, I wanted to create an interactive element in the elevation.
 The Art-space will be visited by children throughout the day.
 Therefore, I wanted to create a unit suitable for kids to engage and play with.
 I also wanted to make the opening playful for the people down the street.
 From the perspective of a passerby, the changing of the windows’ size can be interesting.”

 On the other elevation, the wide opening goes along the whole elevation.
 Behind this elevation is the theater space.
 Therefore it offers users the panoramic view of the church as a background of the stage.

 The Colour Yellow